bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 - My solution

 Binary search: check the middle point in the range of `[1, len(nums)//2]` and update the bound with middle value, use `while` loop, when `left > right` it will jump out, then check the current value at `,` with `target`, if smaller than `target`, put at `m`; else put at `m+1`.

+#### 49. Group Anagrams (hash table, string)

+- My solution (**NO AC SOLUTION**)

+Hash table: anagrams have same hash table (character as key, count as value).
+But `dictionary` in python cannot directly as key for another `dictonary`.
+And sort the string will get TLE.

+- Public solution

+Categorize by sorted string, categorized by count, all use `collections.defaultdict()`.

 #### 53. Maximum Subarray (array, dynamic programming, divide conquer)